-As Immunotherapy Awareness Month winds down, we want to highlight three different clinical trials being led by physicians at our Center for Immunotherapy of novel immunotherapy approaches for treating genitourinary cancers.
+As Immunotherapy Awareness Month winds down, we want to highlight three different clinical trials being led by physicians at our Division of Translational Immuno-Oncology of novel immunotherapy approaches for treating genitourinary cancers.
 One of the studies will assess how patients’ immune systems respond to targeted radiation treatments for metastatic kidney cancer.
 Another will evaluate how patients’ immune systems respond to targeted radiation treatments for metastatic prostate cancer, in combination with immunotherapy, and a third will focus on a new type of immunotherapy for bladder cancer.

-“The results of our work in the laboratory were so exciting that we have moved these studies into the clinic for treating patients,” said Thomas Schwaab, MD, PhD, Assistant Professor in the Departments of Urology and Immunology at RPCI, who is leading the two investigator-initiated clinical trials.
+“The results of our work in the laboratory were so exciting that we have moved these studies into the clinic for treating patients,” said Thomas Schwaab, MD, PhD, Associate Professor in the Departments of Urology and Immunology at Roswell Park, who is leading the two investigator-initiated clinical trials.

 Study NCT01892930 — Radiation therapy/immunotherapy in kidney cancer